 If you want a wireless connection, you could purchase a wirelss-to-wired Wi-Fi extender with Ethernet.

+The Flex Duo (which I reviewed) does not support ATSC 3.0.
+The Flex Scribe 4K and Flex Quattro (AKA Flex 4K) claim to support ATSC 3.0 (Next Generation TV) on two tuners.
 However, I’ve heard of problems with viewing ATSC 3.0 on third-party software (i.e., no sound).
-I’ve also heard that there could be DRM issues, since ATSC 3.0 isn’t “fully baked”.
+I’ve also heard that there could be DRM issues.
+In short, ATSC 3.0 isn’t ready for prime time in my opinion (pardon the pun).

 I’d say, do further research if you’re planning to use your Flex DVR with ATSC 3.0.